urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

   - For an AM signal as written in the text section 2.1 page 35, what is the acceptable range of the parameter k_a so that the message can be recovered perfectly in the receiver?
   - Sketch the spectrum of an AM signal with a message signal that is the sum of two cosine waves.
 Repeat for a message signal that is the product of two cosine waves.
   - What is the cutoff frequency of the low pass filter used in a synchronous AM receiver (where the received signal is multiplied with the carrier waveform and lowpass filtered).
-  - Consider a signal with sampling rate of 256KHz.
+  - Consider a signal with sampling rate of 256 kHz.
 We use rational resampler block with decimation factor of 3 and interpolation factor of 4.
 What would be the new sampling rate of the signal?

 ## Part 3B: Receiving AM signals

->### Objectives (3B)
+### Objectives (3B)

->
->This tutorial is a guide to building a practical AM receiver for receiving real AM signals.
+This tutorial is a guide to building a practical AM receiver for receiving real AM signals.
 In section 2.5.2 you will learn how to demodulate an AM signal using only real signals.
 A data file with one AM signal, which was generated using the flowgraphs in section 3A, will be used.

->
->In section 2.5.2, a data file will be used that contains several seconds of recorded signals from the AM broadcast band.
+In section 2.5.2, a data file will be used that contains several seconds of recorded signals from the AM broadcast band.
 In this section you will learn how to:

->
->- use a pre-recorded file as the input to your flowgraph.
+- use a pre-recorded file as the input to your flowgraph
->
->- tune to a specific (desired) AM signal on a given carrier frequency.
+- tune to a specific (desired) AM signal on a given carrier frequency
->
->- filter out the undesired signals using other (different) carrier frequencies.
+- filter out the undesired signals using other (different) carrier frequencies
->
->- demodulate the desired AM signal using complex signals.
+- demodulate the desired AM signal using complex signals

 ### Real signals, basic AM receiver